dimitarGrigorov/Telerik-Academy-NativeScript-Teamwork/README.md

 Functionality of the application consists of:

-* Listing of most popular cinemas
+* Listing of current entries
+* Creating new entries
 * Filtering results by certain criterias
+* Pagination
 * 1 to 5 rating system
 * Comment section
 * Multiple sharing options
-* Real-time updates